sairus2k/ReactTodo/readme.md

-# Simple Timer application with React
+# Simple Todo application with React